 The transpersonal recognizes and works with our yearning, ingrained in the human psyche, for something beyond the personal, beyond the material and the everyday.
-Sir John Whitmore, Founder of Performance Consultants International, is committed to the wider adoption of the transpersonal in life and work and the area of corporate coaching.
+Coaching pioneer Sir John Whitmore was committed to the wider adoption of the transpersonal in life and work and the area of corporate coaching.

 When coaches are familiar with the transpersonal dimension in themselves and the methods of addressing it in others, their capacity to help others is greatly enhanced.
 Even the most pragmatic of coaching interventions, such as daily task performance, is enhanced if the coach holds a transpersonal perspective.
 Read More

 Extract taken from Coaching for Performance, Level 3 advanced coaching manual